SpandanSarkar/Java-Project/README.md

 # Java-Project
-Tution management system with java swing and MySQL.
+Tuition management system with java swing and MySQL.

 MySQL database is given below: